ygzdvr/Personal-Website/content/featured/SpotifyProfileV2/index.md

 ---

 Campus Marketplace Made Easy!
 Gigl is designed specifically for Princeton University students, offering an accessible platform for both seeking and providing a variety of services, from graduation headshots to other skilled tasks, directly within the campus community.

+User-Friendly Design for All: Whether students are looking to hire help or seeking freelance opportunities, Gigl's intuitive design ensures ease of use.
+The platform allows for detailed job postings including requirements, deadlines, and contact information, all searchable within the Gigs section.